The School for Champions is an educational website that shows you how to achieve your dreams.

 Changing state

 When you place a container of water in the freezer compartment of a refrigerator, the water will cool and finally freeze.
-The temperature of the water goes down as the heat of the water (energy of the water molecules) is reduced.
-When the temperature reaches 32oF or 0oC, the water changes from a liquid to a solid state.
+The temperature of the water goes down as the thermal energy of the water molecules is reduced.
+After the temperature reaches the freezing point of 32oF or 0oC, the water starts to change from a liquid to a solid state.

 Temperature stays until frozen